th1j5/ouroboros.rocks/content/en/docs/Concepts/ouroboros-model.md

 currently make these solutions impractical at scale.
 We will focus on the solutions that use a PFT.

-They way the unicast layer is now defined, the PFT scales _linearly_ with the number of forwarding elements (n) in the layer, its space complexity is O(n)[^10].
+The way the unicast layer is defined at this point, the PFT scales _linearly_ with the number of forwarding elements (n) in the layer, its space complexity is O(n)[^10].
 The obvious solution to any student of computer networks is to use a scheme like IP and Classless InterDomain Routing (CIDR) where the hosts _addresses_ are subnetted, allowing for entries in the PFT to be aggregated, drastically reducing its space complexity, in theory at least, to O(log(n)).
 So we should not use arbitrary names for the forwarding elements, but give them an _address_!

 Sure, that _is_ the solution, but not so fast!
-When building a model, each element in the model should be well-defined and named at most once.
-Synonyms for human use are allowed and useful, but they are conveniences, not part of the functioning of the model.
+When building a model, each element in the model should be well-defined and named at most once -- synonyms for human use are allowed and useful, but they are conveniences, not part of the functioning of the model.
 If we subdivide the name of the forwarding element in different subnames, as is done in hierarchical addressing, we have to ask ourselves what